Subscribe

 Figure 12: Buffer’s Quick Ratio is uncorrelated with revenue growth.

 Also, Max MRR is easier to understand and get excited about.
 It feels tangible to have a “revenue ceiling” that you are trying to increase.
-It’s hard to get excited about a goal like: “Let’s get our Quick Ratio from 1.4 to 1.6.”
+It’s harder to get excited about a goal like: “Let’s get our Quick Ratio from 1.4 to 1.6.”

 No metric tells the entire story on its own; Max MRR is no exception.